gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 ### dependencies

 The `dependencies` block is used to enumerate all the Terragrunt modules that need to be applied in order for this module to be able to apply.
-Note that this is purely for ordering the operations when using `xxx-all` commands of Terraform.
+Note that this is purely for ordering the operations when using `run-all` commands of Terraform.
 This does not expose or pull in the outputs like `dependency` blocks.

 The `dependencies` block supports the following arguments: